dfinity/wg-identity-authentication/topics/proxied_canister_calls.md

   // Request id of the call that was made by the IDP front-end.
   // See https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id
   requestId: Uint8Array;
+  // principal derived from the relying party origin from the identity used to make the proxy call principal?: string;
 }
 ```